 CONFIG.SYS commands

 The CONFIG.SYS commands load programs into memory and manage the operation of your equipment.
-For the most part, they are used only in the CONFIG.SYS file, with the exception of break commands, and rem set, you can also include in the AUTOEXEC.BAT file or type in the MS-DOS.
+They are used only in the CONFIG.SYS file, with the exception of break commands.
+You can also include them in the AUTOEXEC.BAT file or type in the MS-DOS.
+Typically, the CONFIG.SYS file contains only some of these commands.

 The following table describes all the commands available in this file: